adityakak27/CO-Project/README.md

 # CO-Project

-This is a file to keep track of all the changes and updates in the project.
+This is a repository to keep track of all the changes and updates in the project.

 Group Members are : Anoushka Sahoo, Aditya Malik, Aditi Kumar, & Aditya Kak.